Geoff Westlake

 During the year we were able to continue meeting with youth on Fridays, the Art club, various small groups, and continued our regular meeting together at the community hall.
 Gathering around the Gospel of John has been spiritually eye-opening - every chapter has more to say about how we should see spiritually.
 This isn't easy when our cultural default is materialism.
 We also found each section to have very specific implications, as if we had rigged the section to fit the circumstances, but the 12 month schedule had been planned mid year.
 God just knows what he's doing.
 It's our job to listen and do.

-A core team of young adults joined OAC in delivering on the Worldview Australia camp in January.
+A core team of young adults joined OAC in delivering the Worldview Australia camp in January.
 Another big success, and as we tune in it seems the Lord wants to duplicate the ministry with many young people interested in stepping in to various directing roles to enable another camp to begin elsewhere midyear.
 So we're working on that now.

 Cheers 2021-02 Blessed to Bless